Miss Rebecca Jane Andrew

 b) Not proved

-c) did not file your reports in time allow for reflection, learning and development.
+c) did not file your reports in time to allow for reflection, learning and development.

 5. By reason of your lack of competence, your fitness to practise is impaired.